castore-dev/castore/docs/docs/3-reacting-to-events/4-connected-event-store.md

   { prevAggregate: pokemonAggregate },
   // Removes the need to re-fetch 🙌
 );

+await EventStore.pushEventGroup(
+  connectedPokemonsEventStore.groupEvent(
+    { ... },
+    // Will also work on event groups 🙌
+    { prevAggregate: pokemonAggregate },
+  ),
+);
 ```

 Compared to data streams, connected event stores have the advantage of simplicity, performances and costs.
 However, they **strongly decouple your storage and messaging solutions**: Make sure to anticipate any issue that might arise (consistency, non-caught errors etc.).